Sam Rosen (sportscaster)

-Sam Rosen (born Samuel Rosenblum, August 12, 1947) is a German-born American retired sportscaster and Hockey Hall of Famer, best known as the former primary play-by-play announcer for the National Hockey League's New York Rangers games on MSG.
+Sam Rosen (born Samuel Rosenblum, August 12, 1947) is an American retired sportscaster and Hockey Hall of Famer, best known as the former primary play-by-play announcer for the National Hockey League's New York Rangers games on MSG.
 In 2008, Rosen was inducted into the National Jewish Sports Hall of Fame.
 In 2016, Rosen was enshrined as the Foster Hewitt Memorial Award winner for outstanding contributions as a broadcaster by the Hockey Hall of Fame.
 In 2024 Rosen was named the recipient of the Lester Patrick trophy for outstanding service to hockey in the United States.
 At the time of his retirement in 2025, Rosen was the longest-tenured active broadcaster in the NHL.

 Early life

-Rosen was born Samuel Rosenblum in Ulm, Germany, to Polish parents Louis Rosenblum (1915–1987) and the former Gitel Reiner (1915–2006) of Jewish descent just after World War II.
+Rosen was born Samuel Rosenblum just after World War II in a Displaced Persons (DP) camp in Ulm, Germany, to Polish-Jewish parents Louis Rosenblum (1915–1987) and the former Gitel Reiner (1915–2006).
 His mother was born in Chełm, Poland.
+His grandparents had been killed in the Holocaust, while his parents had survived as refugees within Russia, where his older brother Stephen was born during the war.

-The Rosenblum family moved to Brooklyn, New York, when Rosen was 2 years old.
+The Rosenblum family moved to Brooklyn, New York, when Rosen was two years old.
 As a New York Yankees fan, Rosen became a fan of their broadcaster Mel Allen.
 Rosen attended Stuyvesant High School and the City College of New York.
 At both schools, Rosen played catcher and was the captain of the baseball team.
 He also played intramural basketball, and was on the track team in high school.
-Rosen grew up with an older brother, Stephen.